Types of Moths in the UK

 Although nocturnal moths are active during the night, they are still attracted by light and are known to fly around light sources such as lamps, torches and even TV screens.
 Clothes moths, however, are not nocturnal and actually stray from the light.
 They prefer dry, dark locations, such as attics and closets.
 They hide in the corners making them hard to spot until the population has already infested your property.

-How long do butterflies and moths live?
+Read more: How long do butterflies and moths live?

-What do moths eat
+What do UK moth species eat

 It is impossible to generalise the diet and behaviour of all moth species.
 Some species feed on pollen and fruit juices while others are predators and prey on smaller insects.
 The majority of moths are considered agricultural pests.
 The main food for moths in your home include clothing, furniture and carpets made of wool, cotton, fur, cashmere, silk, linen, alpaca, hemp, flax.